Akryum/nodepack/docs/guide/plugins.md

 # Plugins

+> At the core of any Nodepack project, plugins allow you to build your applications.

 Nodepack plugins are packages using the Nodepack APIs.
 They provide features and tools integrated with each other that you can easily plug into your project.

 Each plugin has different parts: